This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 After your surgery:

 You will be taken to a room to rest until you are fully awake.
-Caregivers will watch you closely for any problems.
-Do not get out of bed until your caregiver says it is okay.
+Healthcare providers will watch you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
 The bandage covering your incisions helps keep them clean and dry to prevent infection.
-When your caregiver sees that you are okay, you may be able to go home.
+When your healthcare provider sees that you are okay, you may be able to go home.
 If you are staying in the hospital, you will be taken to your hospital room.

 - You cannot make it to your surgery.

 - You have a wound near the area where surgery will be done.